Crisis Intervention Team Program

 Listed below are links to several entities across the county that have implemented this program:

-- University of Memphis TN - Crisis Intervention Center
+- West Haven CT CIT Program Opens a New Window.
+University of Memphis TN - Crisis Intervention Center

-For more information about the Plano Police Department's CIT program, please contact the CIT Program Coordinator, Sergeant AD Paul via email, or at 972-208-8060.
+For more information about the Plano Police Department's CIT program, please contact the CIT Program Coordinator, Sergeant AD Paul Opens a New Window. or via (972) 208-8060.